pivot-access-ltd/bma-offline-docs/maas-image-builder.md

 <h4>Some Requirements</h4>

-In order to create RHEL images, you will need access to:
+In order to create RHEL images, you will need access to these three sites:

-* A RHEL DVD ISO - Contains all RHEL archives which are not available without a license
+1. A RHEL DVD ISO - Contains all RHEL archives which are not available without a license
-* https://download.fedoraproject.org - Access to the EPEL repository to install required deps
+2. https://download.fedoraproject.org - Access to the EPEL repository to install required deps
-* https://copr-be.cloud.fedoraproject.org - Access to the Canonical maintained cloud-init copr repository
+3. https://copr-be.cloud.fedoraproject.org - Access to the Canonical maintained cloud-init copr repository

 <h4>Creating images behind a proxy</h4>